2014-JavaFS/karla_gonzalez_p0/README.md

    6. I want to be able to view my account balance(s)
       1. So that I know how much money I have to spend

+## Known Issues
+1. Currently unable to tell the difference between a wrong email/password and a non-existent account
+2. Exception not caught when attempting to create a new banking account without logging in first

 ## Must-Have Functionalities:
    1. Register new user account
       - Password